 Given Shelter from the Storm by a Heavenly Host

-Seeking shelter from a sudden mountain storm, a worried mother finds safe haven for her children.
+Seeking shelter from a sudden storm, a mother finds safe haven for her kids.

 Finally, the storm clouds lifted!
 It had rained for nearly two weeks straight, our European vacation better suited for ducks than my two youngest children and me.
 Still, we’d had a wonderful stay with my elderly cousin, Tante Helga.